Helping People when they need it most

 Many of the clients are from among the vast number of Appalachian poor in the area; others have lost everything in a fire or storm; still others find themselves in abusive situations and need emergency assistance to establish a new home.
 All are in need, and they have nowhere else to turn for the service the Storehouse provides.

 Clients must be referred by a government or social services agency with knowledge of their situation.
 Clients are served regardless of race, faith, gender, or handicap.

-In 2019 the Storehouse ministered through the distribution of about $278,000 of used household goods to 633 families with 1,934 members, including 920 children, during 977 visits to the Storehouse.
+In 2022 the Storehouse ministered through the distribution of about $179,000 of used household goods to 288 families with 793 members, including 361 children, during 356 visits to the Storehouse.
+Based on the early data for 2023, we expect this to rise about 20% for 2023, as Covid restrictions ease and more clients come to the Storehouse for help.
 While helping those in need, this ministry has also kept thousands of pounds of re-useable household goods out of dumps, making it a very 'green' operation.

 The Ecumenical Storehouse, Inc., is a member of the United Way of Anderson County and receives funds from that organization, grants from other agencies, and donations of household goods and funds from local churches and individuals.